-The La Jolla Playhouse Internship Program offers an exciting opportunity for undergraduate and graduate students to gain professional experience by working side-by-side with extraordinary artists, administrators and technicians.
+La Jolla Playhouse is a Tony-Award-winning, non-profit regional theatre dedicated to providing unfettered creative opportunities to the leading artists of today and tomorrow.
+We offer part time & full time internships, year-round, in all artistic and administrative departments for developing professionals to gain industry experience by learning side-by-side extraordinary artists, administrators and technicians.
 Both full-time and part-time internships are available throughout the year.
-Your application will not be considered until all the materials have been submitted.
+Your application will not be considered until all materials have been submitted.

 Applications for the La Jolla Playhouse Internship Program are accepted on a rolling basis.
 Please submit an application online by using the link below.
 An application, cover letter, resume and two letters of recommendation must be received prior to consideration.
 Detailed submission instructions are provided in the application.